About the Fund

 It is anticipated that the application process will be highly competitive.
 It’s anticipated that most proposals will be for 12-month grant periods; however, multi-year proposals are encouraged where appropriate.
 Proposals of up to $100,000 (total) will be considered.

 The RFP will be released on March 2, 2016.
 At that time, we will also update our information on preferences/priorities during the 2016 cycle.
 However, basic eligibility criteria and the scope of allowable projects and proposals remain the same, and you can learn more by reading the eligibility information for the 2014 grant cycle on our website (linked under the next section) and in the 2014 Request for Proposals.

 - Letters of Inquiries Due: April 8, 2016

 - Full Proposals Due: June 24, 2016

 Please sign up here to receive notifications of future grant opportunities.

 The Fund is not currently accepting applications.
 Click here for eligibility information and funding priorities during our 2014 grant cycle.

 How to Apply

-Click here to read the full instructions on how to apply.
-Or click here to download a copy of the 2014 Request for Proposals.
+Click here to download a copy of the 2014 Request for Proposals.

 Funding Board Members